kip-dev-design/dymo-printer-framework/README.md

 # dymo-printer-framework
-Lightweight framework helpers for DYMO label printing in browser
+Lightweight framework helpers for DYMO label printing from browser